solarwinds/fluent-plugin-papertrail/README.md

 ## License

-The gem is available as open source under the terms of the [Apache](LICENSE).
+The gem is available as open source under the terms of the [Apache License](LICENSE).

 # Questions/Comments?
 Please [open an issue](https://github.com/solarwinds/fluent-plugin-papertrail/issues/new), we'd love to hear from you.
 As a SolarWinds Innovation Project, this adapter is supported in a best-effort fashion.